Ryan McMahon Player Props: Rockies vs. Astros

-Ryan McMahon -- with an on-base percentage of .268 in his past 10 games, 78 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the Houston Astros, with Brandon Bielak on the hill, on July 4 at 4:10 PM ET.
+The Colorado Rockies and Ryan McMahon (.278 slugging percentage over his past 10 games, including one homer), battle starter J.P.
+France and the Houston Astros at Minute Maid Park, Wednesday at 2:10 PM ET.

-He notched a home run while going 1-for-5 in his previous game against the Tigers.
+He had a hitless performance in his previous game (0-for-3) against the Astros.

 Ryan McMahon Game Info & Props vs. the Astros